 Note: To select all or clear all checkboxes in a Preset, select the More items menu (⋮) or right-click the Preset name, and select Include all properties or Exclude all properties.
 You can still adjust individual properties if you need to.

 You can also use the Exclude option for Presets that you then set as the default configuration for components and asset importers.
-See Preset Manager for more details on how to do this.
+For more information, refer to Preset Manager.

 To edit a Preset asset, select it from the Project window and view it in the Inspector window.

-Note: When you change the properties in a Preset, your changes do not affect items you have already applied the Preset to.
-For example, if you apply a Preset for a Rigidbody component to a GameObject, and then edit the Preset, the settings in the Rigidbody component do not change.
+Note: When you change the properties in a Preset, your changes don’t affect items you have already applied the Preset to.
+For example, if you apply a Preset for a Rigidbody component to a GameObject, and then edit the Preset, the settings in the Rigidbody component don’t change.

 You can use a script to apply a Preset to an Asset based on the location of the Asset in the Project window.